wokuno/paco-github-runner/README.md

 ## Systemd Services

-The installation creates these systemd services:
+The installation creates systemd services for each runner:
 - `github-runner-paco-1.service`
 - `github-runner-paco-2.service`
-- `github-runner-paco-3.service`
-- `github-runner-paco-4.service`
+- `github-runner-paco-N.service` (based on your selection)

 Services are configured with:
 - Automatic restart on failure